hannusja/bamazon/README.md

 # bamazon
 UW-Extension Boot Camp Week 12 Homework

 Purpose: Learn to work with Node.js, MySQL, npm packages (particularly MySQL and Inquirer).
+Also I put some work on inputs validation.

 This is a storefront command line app.
 If you wish to clone and run it, you will have to:
 * run 'npm install' to get MySQL and Inquirer packages